farhanwew/Modal.com/README.md

-# Modal LLM Deployment with modal
+# Modal model Deployment with modal

-This repository is a collection of projects and scripts designed for deploying and managing Large Language Models (LLMs) on the **Modal** cloud platform.
+This repository is a collection of projects and scripts designed for deploying and managing Large Language Models (LLMs) and various models on the **Modal** cloud platform.